quii/go-http-reference-impl/bdd-draft.md

 }
 ```

-Interfaces allow us to decouple our test from implementation detail.
+Interfaces allow us to decouple our criteria from implementation detail.
 All it describes is **the behaviour we want from our system**.
 Interfaces allow us to describe the _what_, not the _how_, which means they are a great tool here.
-The behaviour could be realised by a HTTP API, a website, a command line tool, or a Slackbot, anything that we can invoke and observe programmatically.
+The behaviour could be realised by a HTTP API, a website, a command line tool, or a Slackbot; anything that we can invoke and observe programmatically.

 We're not using some kind of "BDD framework" like Cucumber or Ginko, we don't need to.
 The test clearly states what behaviour we need, in plain Go code.

-To use this test, you create a `GreetingSystemAdapter` to interface with the "system under test" (SUT).
+To use this criteria, you create a `GreetingSystemAdapter` to interface with the "system under test" (SUT).
 This will depend on the technical nature of the SUT.
-For a "real" website, this would involve making a `GreetingSystemAdapter` that could use Selinium under-the-hood, to drive a web-browser against our site.
+For a "real" website, this would involve making a `GreetingSystemAdapter` that could use Selenium under-the-hood, to drive a web-browser against our site.
 For this example though, we'll just hit the web pages and scrape the responses.

-## Our adapter
+## Adapters

-Our adapter is our way of interfacing with our system.
+Adapters allow us to run our acceptance criteria against a system.
 In our case it will make HTTP calls to a web server to try and get the `Greet` behaviour we want.

 ```go
 type APIClient struct {